Since the year 2000, work on two (unplanned) trilogies.

 Second: film craft.
 On Film-Making: An Introduction to the Craft of the Director is a collection of pedagogic writings by Alexander Mackendrick, accompanied by an educational audio/visual project (here) and several other books in progress, including a study of Mackendrick’s teaching career at the California Institute of the Arts.
 A Guide for the Perplexed is an interview book with Werner Herzog detailing each and every one of his films (beginning 1957, through to 2013), his handful of published works, and other adventures, and is accompanied by a photo book (in progress).
 Lessons with Kiarostami documents a series of workshops led by Abbas Kiarostami and was published alongside several volumes of his original and selected/adapted poetry.
 Mackendrick’s writings tackle craft, structure and precision, Herzog aims his attention at the value of perseverance and what he calls “agitation of the mind,” Kiarostami focuses on the expression of poetry, on the potency of reading between the lines, on the search for the enigmatic.
 An appreciation of all three is a requirement of the competent filmmaker and storyteller.
 Without precision, formlessness ensues.
 Without perseverance, little is accomplished.
 Without poetry, craft is just nuts and bolts.
 Think carefully before you speak, be forceful enough so people hear what you have to say, express only those ideas most meaningful to you.
 If Herzog is a self-proclaimed soldier of cinema, Mackendrick is a mechanic and Kiarostami a monk.
 Different approaches to the world and to filmmaking, different traits at play, but those that may profitably be drawn together, resulting in things new and worthwhile.
 What connects this idiosyncratic trio, what is always in evidence, next to forthright obsession and discipline, is an implacable commitment to creative adventuring and belief in the primacy of the audience.

-Other projects include research and translations for Ray Carney’s Cassavetes on Cassavetes (2001), an audio/visual project and book (2003/2014) about historian and curator Amos Vogel (also assisting with the 2005 and 2021 reissues of his 1974 classic Film as a Subversive Art), publishing translations of Samuel Blumenfeld and Laurent Vachaud’s interview book with Brian De Palma (2023) and N.T.
+Other projects include research and translations for Ray Carney’s Cassavetes on Cassavetes (2001), an audio/visual project and book (2003/2014) about historian and curator Amos Vogel (also assisting with the 2005 and 2021 reissues of his 1974 classic Film as a Subversive Art), a book about Werner Herzog for Taschen, publishing translations of Samuel Blumenfeld and Laurent Vachaud’s interview book with Brian De Palma (2023) and N.T.
 Binn’s interview book with Michel Ciment (2023), editing three collections (2004/2005/2008) for the University Press of Mississippi’s Conversations with Filmmakers series, assisting George Stevens Jr. on two volumes of interviews (2007/2014) drawn from the archives of the American Film Institute (here and here), an unfinished interview with Errol Morris (in this book from 2009), a filmed interview (2022) with Sandy Lieberson, an interview short with LBJ White House cameraman William Fisher (2022), and an essay (2016) about Maurice Stein and Larry Miller’s 1970 publication Blueprint for Counter Education.
-Three projects for Expressive Texts: three books (2023) by Joseph Gelmis (a collection of his writing originally published in Newsday, a version of The Film Director as Superstar with a foreword by Steven Soderbergh, and two newly transcribed interviews, with Stanley Kubrick and Terrence Malick), three interview collections (Stephen Frears, Abbas Kiarostami and Sydney Pollack), all containing many new translations of previously published sources, edited (2020) by Presley Parks, and (forthcoming) a three-volume collection of writings by, interviews with, and commentary on Michael Balcon.
+Three projects for Expressive Texts: three books (2023) by Joseph Gelmis (a collection of writing originally published in Newsday, a version of The Film Director as Superstar with a foreword by Steven Soderbergh, and two newly uncovered and transcribed interviews, with Stanley Kubrick and Terrence Malick), three interview collections (Stephen Frears, Abbas Kiarostami and Sydney Pollack), all containing many new translations of previously published sources, edited (2020) by Presley Parks, and (forthcoming) a three-volume collection of writings by, interviews with, and commentary on Michael Balcon.
 Work-in progress includes an illustrated monograph about Paul Williams, an interview with film book meister Walter Donohue, an essay film about Jesus, and a film about production sound mixer Chris Newman.
-The always stimulating day job – one that permits such opportunity, that feeds a constant learning curve, that means I am beholden to so few – is here.